eliva1e/clover/README.md

 ## TODO

-1. Icons for the buttons
-2. SSL certificate support
-3. Use default net/http instead of chi
+1. Use default net/http instead of chi
+2. Add URL shortener for static page